-- Tolerance – a person’s height, weight, strength of the immune system, age and duration of drug usage all impact tolerance level
+- Tolerance – a person’s height, weight, the strength of the immune system, age, and duration of drug usage all impact tolerance level

-- Poly-substance abuse – combining stimulants with stimulants exacerbate the impacts of the drugs
+- Poly-substance abuse – combining stimulants with stimulants exacerbates the impacts of the drugs

 - Quality – the content and purity of street drugs is an unknown, so every time you use a street drug you have no idea how your body will react